Opus10/qik/docs/plugin_intro.md

 We briefly overview how to make a plugin here and how some existing plugins integrate with qik.
 To read about existing qik plugins, see the [UV plugin](plugin_uv.md), [Pygraph plugin](plugin_pygraph.md) and [S3 plugin](plugin_s3.md).

+!!! warning

+    The plugin system is very much in beta, and the examples below are not thorough.
+Open a [discussion](https://github.com/Opus10/qik/discussions) if you'd like a head start in creating a qik plugin.

 ## How it Works

 Qik plugins can alter the following behavior of the qik command runner: